 + PRO: Pubs, pubs and more pubs

 Ireland doesn’t mess around when it comes to its pubs.
-Take a walk through any city here, and there’ll be more pubs per square foot than anything else.
-Whether in search of a small quiet pub with a handful of patrons, or a full-on standing room-only, shout-over-the-noise pub, Ireland has it.
+Take a walk through any city here, and there will be more pubs per square foot than anything else.
+Whether you are searching for a small, quiet pub with a handful of patrons or a full-on standing-room-only, shout-over-the-noise pub, Ireland has it.

 - CON: Not much of a social scene without alcohol

 The lifestyle in Ireland has incorporated alcohol into its very core.
 This is great for those who enjoy a drink, but if not, there’s not really much to accommodate.
-There are of course sights to see and things to do all over the country that don’t involve alcohol and Ireland is famous for its theatres, music, sites and people.
-But ultimately, the pub is the number one destination for many locals and expats alike.
+There are, of course, sights to see and things to do all over the country that don’t involve alcohol, and Ireland is famous for its theatres, music, sites and people.
+But ultimately, the pub is the number one destination for many locals and newcomers alike.

-+ PRO: Cheap rental cars and plenty of public transportation
++ PRO: Cheap rental cars and plenty of public transport

 Ireland’s size makes travelling the country exceedingly easy.
-Rental cars are incredibly cheap and buses run between cities, as do trains.
-Public transportation in Ireland is heavily relied on.
-If moving to Ireland, expats should make sure to figure out local train and bus times, as both are readily available.
+Rental cars are incredibly cheap, and buses run between cities, as do trains.
+Public transport in Ireland is heavily relied on.
+If you are moving to Ireland, make sure to figure out local train and bus times, as both are readily available.

 - CON: Delays and expensive fuel

 Ireland is small, and so are its roads.
-Approximately a third of Ireland's population lives in Dublin.
-Expats can expect the usual traffic associated with any major city, and if taking the inner-city rail line, prepare for daily delays and stoppages in services during rush hour.
+Approximately a third of Ireland’s population lives in Dublin.
+You can expect the usual traffic associated with any major city, and if you take the inner-city rail line, prepare for daily delays and stoppages in services during rush hour.
 Petrol in Ireland is generally expensive.

 Expat Health Insurance